whatnote/Christine-Clyde-Dog-Services/README.md

 ![HTML Testing 26 error](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/htmltest26error.jpg)<br>

-The most numerous error was \ being used instead or // for the img src links, this is note worth as I was pulling the relative file path via the right click from github ide.
+The most numerous error was \ being used instead or // for the img src links, this is note worthy as I was pulling the relative file path via the right click from GitHub IDE.
 So worth noting this is not the necessary the best way to do this.

 Another error were styling items on the google iframe element, I moved these to the CSS file and that fixed those errors.